 ABAG San Francisco Bay Area Local Hazard Mitigation Plan

-The Association of Bay Area Governments (ABAG) 2010 Local Hazard Mitigation Plan is hosted on a comprehensive website which includes other information regarding local hazard mitigation planning, interactive maps showing areas at risk due to events such as flooding, wildfire, and landslides (based on historic data), and strategic priorities and actions submitted by individual agencies participating in the Mitigation Plan.
-The Plan itself identifies natural hazards with the greatest impact to the Bay Area including climate change, flooding, landslides, wildfires and drought.
-The role that climate change plays in increasing the frequency and intensity of these hazards is discussed.
+The Association of Bay Area Governments (ABAG) 2010 Local Hazard Mitigation Plan (LHMP) is hosted on a comprehensive website which includes other information regarding local hazard mitigation planning; interactive maps showing areas at risk due to events such as flooding, wildfire, and landslides; and strategic priorities and actions submitted by individual agencies participating in the Mitigation Plan.
+The plan itself identifies natural hazards with the greatest impact to the San Francisco Bay Area of California including climate change, flooding, landslides, wildfires and drought.
+The plan delineates the role that climate change plays in increasing the frequency and intensity of these regional hazards.

-Specific chapters of the plan address infrastructure (including transportation), health care, housing, economy, government, schools and education, environment and land use.
-For each of these sectors, the chapter includes various strategies to address earthquake, flooding, wildfire, landslide, tsunamis, hazardous materials release and dam failure.
-Additionally, the chapters outline regional priorities for these strategies.
+The LHMP is organized by sector including chapters on: Infrastructure, Health care, Housing, Economy, Government, Schools and education, Environment, and Land use.
+For each of these focal areas, the plan includes adaptive strategies to address earthquake, flooding, wildfire, landslide, tsunamis, hazardous materials release and dam failure.
+Additionally,regional priorities for these strategies are outlined.

 Publication Date: 2010

 - Association of Bay Area Local Governments (ABAG)

 - Land management and conservation

 - Land use and built environment